 At Acumatica, we recognize that selecting ERP system software is an important decision that takes time and research.
-But once that decision has been made, implementing the ERP technology becomes your goal and understanding the process will be your pathway to success.
+Once selected, implementing that software can be intimidating, but it doesn’t have to be.

 What type of implementation project is it?

 The actual implementation of your cloud ERP solution begins with determining what type of implementation project it is.
 At Acumatica, we recognize that there are three implementation project types:

 - Express: Implementation is functional out-of-the-box (OOB); the customer is a single entity without complex processes and no add-on solutions are required.

 - Standard: Implementation is for Single or Multiple entities that require minimal customizations and add-on solutions and are single currency and language.